-Students must use their personal equipment, such as computer, MacBook, laptop, iPad, to take their exams and must not use their classmates'.
-School computers may be used if personal equipment is not available.
-Respondus Lockdown Browser and Respondus Monitor will be used for examinations therefore, a webcam is required to take the exam.
+Respondus Lockdown Browser and Respondus Monitor will be used for examinations therefore, a webcam is required to take the test.
 The student is required to show the testing environment at the beginning of the exam to assure the instructor that it is clear of any study materials.
 Failure to do so will result in a 10-point exam grade deduction.

 If you need online assistance while taking the test, please call Online Support Desk at 409-951-5701 or send an email to lit-bbsupport@lit.edu.

 It shall be considered a breach of academic integrity (cheating) to use or possess on your body any of the following devices during any examination unless it is required for that examination and approved by the instructor: cell phone, smart watch/watch phone, electronic communication devices (including optical), and earphones connected to or used as electronic communication devices.
-It may also include the following: plagiarism, falsification and fabrication, use of A.I., abuse of academic materials, complicity in academic dishonesty, and personal misrepresentation.
+It may also include the following: plagiarism, falsification and fabrication, abuse of academic materials, complicity in academic dishonesty, and personal misrepresentation.

 Use of such devices during an examination will be considered academic dishonesty.
-The examination will be considered over, the student will receive a zero for the exam and will receive disciplinary action.
-This policy applies to assignments and quizzes.
+The examination will be considered over, and the student will receive a zero for the exam.
 Students with special needs and/or medical emergencies or situations should communicate with their instructor regarding individual exceptions/provisions.
 It is the student's responsibility to communicate such needs to the instructor.